lyons88/geforce3/README.md

 # geforce3
-Geforce emulation port from Boshs to Qemu
+Geforce emulation port from Boshs to Qemu, only basic VGA works( WIP ).